Sled Workout

 Start: Collect the slack of the cables facing towards from the power sled.
 Walk away from the power sled until the cable becomes taut and you are holding it at waist level.
 Your arms should be fully extended in front of you with your legs slightly bent.

-Begin the motion: Keeping your core tight arms and legs slightly bent, bring your hands back and up at the same time, pulling the sled towards you.
-Walk backwards collecting the slack and repeat.
+Begin the motion: Keeping your core tight and arms and legs slightly bent, bring your hands back and up at the same time, pulling the sled towards you.
+Walk backwards as you collect the slack and repeat.

-Modifications: You can change the angle to vary the emphasis on the different deltoids.
-This is an accessory exercise
+Modifications: You can change the angle to vary the emphasis on the different portions of the deltoids.

 Arms